Creamy Miso Mushroom Pasta

 This dish is a playful marriage of Japanese miso and classic Italian creamy pasta.
 The fusion approach nods to modern plant-focused comfort food while letting the core flavors of both cuisines shine.
 In Tokyo, some pasta shops serve a version of creamy miso sauce.
 I loved trying a version as a student there, which inspired my take at home.

 A bowl of pasta with mushrooms and herbs.
-Save This
+Save to Pinterest

 A bowl of pasta with mushrooms and herbs. | yummywithmia.com